Paperwork Is More than Tedious

 - Duties and responsibility breakdown – in actual practice – in the organization

-If the documentation has been sparse or cursory, a new safety manager will have an extremely difficult time continuing where the SMS program left off.
+If the documentation has been sparse or cursory, a new safety manager will have an extremely difficult time continuing where the preceding safety manager left the aviation SMS.
 It can be a significant blow to the SMS implementation.
 In extreme cases, such as sparse and disorganized documentation, the new safety manager is left merely trying to pick up the pieces.

 3 – During Employee Turnover

-Getting new employees up to speed and familiar plays an important role in mitigating that risk.
+Getting new employees up to speed and familiar with the aviation SMS plays an important role in mitigating that risk.

 Once again, enter documentation.
 Being able to show new employees very clearly-